82deutschmark/Spy-Story1/docs/ChatGPT API Call Chain Documentation.md

 **Phase 1: Analysis and Planning**
 - Review and compare the context history sent in `OpenAIContextManager.messages` between initial generation and continuation.
-- Identify whether history trimming or a change in prompt instructions is required.
+- add logging to determine the payloads being sent to openAI

 **Phase 2: Update Prompt Templates**
-- Modify `StoryPromptBuilder.build_continuation_prompt` to emphasize “continue from here” and require an extended narrative.
+- Modify `StoryPromptBuilder.build_continuation_prompt` to emphasize “continue from here” and require an extended narrative within the mission context based on the choice.
-- Consider adding a directive that the continuation narrative must differ from the current node's narrative_text.

 - Remove redundant duplicates (if possible, include only one copy of the choices array).

-**Phase 4: Documentation and Deployment**
-- Update system documentation as needed.
-- Roll out changes with additional logging for further analysis.
-- Monitor backend logs for any discrepancies in state updates.

----

-This document and plan outline our understanding of the issue and the steps needed to fix it.
-Please review and approve the plan.